Rotisserie Holiday Ham

 - Remove ham from the refrigerator and let sit at room temperature for 30 minutes.

 - Set up your rotisserie unit per manufacturer's instructions.

 - Remove any moisture from the ham by blotting the surface with paper towels.
 Thread rotisserie rod through the ham and secure the forks.
 Place the ham onto the rotisserie unit with the aluminum drip pan underneath.

 - Cook ham over a medium-low heat for about 10-12 minutes per pound of meat, or roughly an hour.
 Look for an internal temperature of 150 degrees F., before glazing the ham.

 - Combine glaze ingredients in a small bowl.
 Brush on glaze during the last 18 minutes of cook time, coating the entire surface.
 As the ham turns, carefully sprinkle brown sugar over top.
 The glaze will help it stick.
 Apply the sugar as evenly as possible to ensure a nice candied crust.
 Close the lid of the grill and let the ham go until the brown sugar has melted.

-- Turn off the heat to the grill but allow the rotisserie unit to keep running for additional 10 minutes.
+- Turn off the heat to the grill but let the rotisserie unit to keep running for an additional 10 minutes.

 Photo Credit: Image by Nicholas Lapierre from Pixabay